Human experts vs. machines in taxa recognition: Introduction

 \section{Introduction}

 Due to its inherent slowness, traditional manual identification has long been a bottleneck in bioassessments (Fig. \ref{proc}).
-The growing demand for biological monitoring and the declining funding and number of taxonomic experts is forcing ecologists to search for alternatives for the cost-intensive and time consuming manual identification of monitoring samples \citep{borja2013, nygard2016}.
+The growing demand for biological monitoring and the declining funding and number of taxonomic experts is forcing ecologists to search for alternatives for the cost intensive and time consuming manual identification of monitoring samples \citep{borja2013, nygard2016}.
 Identification of taxonomic groups in biomonitoring of, e.g., aquatic environments often involves a large number of samples, specimens in a sample, and the number of taxonomic groups to identify.
-For example, even in relatively species-poor regions like Finland, the calculation of Water framework directive related indices often involves hundreds of individual specimens from 118-349 lotic diatom taxa and 44-113 lotic benthic macroinvertebrate taxa \citep{arje2016}.
+For example, even in relatively species-poor regions like Finland, the calculation of the EU Water Framework Directive related indices often involves hundreds of individual specimens from 118-349 lotic diatom taxa and 44-113 lotic benthic macroinvertebrate taxa \citep{arje2016}.

-While a growing body of work has used different genetic tools \citep[e.g.][]{elbrecht2017, zimmermann2015} for species identification, these methods are not yet standardized or capable of producing reliable abundance data currently required in, e.g., Water framework directive.
+While a growing body of work has used different genetic tools \citep[e.g.][]{elbrecht2017, zimmermann2015} for species identification, these methods are not yet standardized or capable of producing reliable abundance data currently required in, e.g., Water Framework Directive.
 While we have also worked on genetic approaches and acknowledge the great promise that genetic taxa identification methods hold \citep[e.g.][]{hering2018}, we will not explore them here but alternatively examine the suitability of machine learning techniques on image data for routine taxa identification.

 Many studies on automatic classification of biological image data have been published during the past decade. \citet{kalafi2018} have done an extensive review on automatic species identification and automated imaging systems.
 Classification methods for aquatic macroinvertebrates have been proposed in several studies \citep[e.g.][]{culverhouse2006, lytle2010, kiranyaz2011, arje2013, joutsijoki2014, raitoharju2018}.
-The most popular classification methods used for identification of biological image data, such as insects, are deep neural networks and support vector machines \citep{kho2017}.
+The most popular classification methods used for identification of biological image data, such as insects, are deep neural networks and support vector machines \citep{kho2017} which are also applied in this work.

 Despite the potential of computational, as well as DNA methods for taxa identification, some taxonomists continue to object the shift from manual to novel identification methods \citep{kelly2015,leese}.
 Often biologists that take a cursory look at automated identification tend to mistrust computational methods because they observe that a classifier is unable to separate two specimens which to them are clearly different to the human eye.
 Similarly, experts are baffled when the same classifier is able to discriminate between two specimens from low-resolution images while they as taxonomic experts cannot.
 This mismatch in the ability of computers to identify taxa observed for single cases is often mistakenly extrapolated into an overall unreliability of algorithms.
 But how different truly is both the logic used and the overall accuracy of taxonomic experts and algorithms?